List of The Sopranos characters: Benny Fazio

 American Express investigated Nuovo Vesuvio restaurant's role in the credit card fraud and pulled the restaurant's authority to accept American Express cards.
 Artie is able to figure out that Martina is the criminal in his staff through her relationship with Benny.
 Artie then angrily drives to Benny's home to confront him; the ensuing fight sent Benny to the hospital.
 Benny is set on killing Artie, but Tony intervenes, insisting Benny's parents have their anniversary dinner at Nuovo Vesuvio, and that the two make amends.
+Artie sarcastically claims to Tony that he's "just another victim of Benny Fazio, criminal mastermind."
 Artie makes a table-side visit during their meal.

 In front of Benny's pregnant wife, Artie makes an innuendo to Benny's extramarital affair with Martina by asking Benny if he wants a "Martina," explaining that it is an Albanian martini (Martina is Albanian) and adding "Well, apparently they go down real easy.
 Right, Ben?"
 Enraged, Benny follows Artie to the kitchen and holds his arm in a pot of boiling tomato sauce, burning him badly, and also rams his head into the counter.
 Benny later attended Chris's belated bachelor party, also at Nuovo Vesuvio and hosted by Artie, but the two refrained from initiating further violence.

 Benny helped guard Tony while he was in hiding from Phil Leotardo.
 Benny and several of Tony's other crew members were checking gas stations to find Phil Leotardo after being tipped off by Agent Harris that Phil was using a payphone at a gas station in the area.
 In the series finale, Benny is last seen acting as the getaway driver when Walden Belfiore shot Phil Leotardo to death at a gas station in Oyster Bay, Long Island.